Skip to content

 • Place of birth → may influence language ability or cultural preferences.

-• Biological sex → may influence income, occupation, or health outcomes.
+• Ethnicity → may influence income, occupation, or health outcomes.

-• This, and all the analyses in this site, will show the statistical significance, for example, if age group actually influence the preferred pet, meaning if those percentage differences are negligible or not.
+• This, and all the analyses in the following modules, will use statistical significance, for example, if age group actually influence the preferred pet, meaning if those percentage differences are negligible or not. [[Statistical significance]]:

 • The lower the p-value, the greater the statistical significance of the observed difference.